Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Paradigm- A set of assumptions, concepts, values, and practices that constitutes a way of viewing reality for the community that shares them, especially in an intellectual discipline.

-Paradox- a statement which seems opposed to common sense or contradicts itself.
+Paradox- a statement or situation which seems opposed to common sense or contradicts itself.
 A problematic situation.
-Antimony, dilemma.
+Antimony, dilemma, enigma, inconsistency, incompatible, illogical, discrepancy, contradiction, conundrum.

 Paragon- model or pattern of excellence.
-Paragon, quintessential
+Quintessential, epitome, nonpareil.

-Parse- to analyze a word or sentence in terms of grammatical constituents identifying the parts of speech, syntactic relations, inflectional form, etc.
+Parse- to analyze.
+To analyze a word or sentence in terms of grammatical constituents identifying the parts of speech, syntactic relations, inflectional form, etc. Syntax.

 Parsimonious- stingy, miserly, greedy, frugal, temperate, economical.